 SnapDrop first connects to a signaling server via WebSocket using TLS.
-So that, both devices (It can be Android or iOS) can share information about their media capabilities.
-And, once it determined that both devices on the WiFi network can work together as needed.
+So that, both devices (Can be Android or iOS) can share information about their media capabilities.
+And, once it is determined that both devices on the WiFi network can work together as needed.
 Then, the data transfer process gets completed using WebRTC.
 WebRTC requires a signaling server to establish a connection.
-Web Real-Time communication over DTLS helps to sends files from browser to browser.
-Since it uses TLS connection over HTTPS, the data is encrypted.
+Web Real-Time communication over DTLS helps to send files from browser to browser.
+Since it uses a TLS connection over HTTPS, the data is encrypted.

 Install and Use a Supported Browser.

 As I mentioned above, SnapDrop uses WebRTC and WebSocket communications protocol.
 So, you will have to use a browser that supports any of these two protocols.
 Currently, all available browser for iOS and Android does support the WebSocket Protocol.
 And, browsers that support WebRTC are, Mozilla Firefox, Google Chrome, Opera Mini, and Safari.
 You can use any other chrome-based browser.

 In iOS or Apple devices, WebRTC will work only in Safari on iOS 13 or later.
 Because in all other third-party iOS browsers, Apple blocked WebRTC due to security precautions.
 So my suggestion is to use the Safari browser on iOS and use Google Chrome on Android.
 To transfer files from Android to iOS devices. (& Vice Versa).